atrac17/Integer_Video_Modes/README.md

 - But like everything in life, there are some catches:
   - Not all displays are compatible with all non-standard video modes.
 Your display may not accept all or any of them.
 I have no control over this.
   - Displays that support Variable Refresh Rate (VRR), G-Sync, or FreeSync are more likely to be compatible.
   - As you run different cores/content, the MiSTer framework can automatically change only the horizontal resolution.
-It cannot automatically change the vertical resolution, so must define our own custom video mode for each specific core/content.
+It cannot automatically change the vertical resolution, so we must define our own custom video mode for each specific core/content.

 - Please read all provided information thoroughly.
 See the F.A.Q. for further assistance.